 The minute you walk into Fattoria e Mare, you are convinced you are in a restaurant in Italy.
 Everything about this restaurant reflects the owner’s attention to detail.
 A conversation with him reveals his philosophy: “If it is not the best product in the area, I do not include it on my menu.”

-7. Where To Stay In Half Moon Bay
+Best Hotels In Half Moon Bay

 The Beach House Hotel Half Moon Bay is located about 4 miles from downtown Half Moon Bay on Highway 101.
 Once you walk to the entrance under a portico, the registration area unfolds before you.
 Ocean decor, fresh lemon water, and a fireplace that would be welcoming on a chilly winter night lead you to the staff, who are ready to help you get settled in for your stay.

 Walk out through the glass doors on your patio and enjoy a 180-degree panorama of the bay — the perfect setting for drinking your morning coffee or watching the sunset.
 Get out and walk on the path for biking and walking.
 It will lead you to the spot where the mavericks are catching the waves, an area known in surfing arenas for its spectacular waves.

 Coastside Or Half Moon Bay?